 Prior to September 30, 2018, Ginnie Mae earned and collected interest on uninvested funds, which was calculated using the applicable version of the Credit Subsidy Calculator (CSC2) provided by the OMB.
 In September 2018, Treasury clarified rules regarding the collection of interest on uninvested funds in the Financing Account.
-Based on additional conversations with Treasury, Ginnie Mae was not entitled to earn interest on uninvested funds is in ongoing discussions with OMB and its legal counsel on whether the Financing Account is fully subject to the provisions of FCRA.
+Based on additional conversations with Treasury, Ginnie Mae was not entitled to earn interest on uninvested funds without a signed borrowing agreement in accordance with FCRA.
+Ginnie Mae is in ongoing discussions with OMB and its legal counsel on whether the Financing Account is fully subject to the provisions of FCRA.
 Resolution of the matter between Ginnie Mae and OMB is pending, Treasury and Ginnie Mae have agreed that Ginnie Mae will not earn and collect interest on uninvested funds.
 At present, there is uncertainty regarding applicability of FCRA to Ginnie Mae, and whether Ginnie Mae would be required to repay prior interest income received by Ginnie Mae (amounts, if any, to be determined) or be able to earn interest in the future.